forkcms/forkcms/UPGRADE_3.5.md

 In the backend the filesystem component is available through the container.
 So each time you need the filesystem-object in the backend you should use:

-	BackendModel::getContainer()->get('filesystem');
+	$this->getContainer()->get('filesystem');

 In the frontend the filesystem component is available through the containser.
 So each time you need the filesystem-object in the backend you should use:

 	FrontendModel::getContainer()->get('filesystem');

+Inside an action you can access the container by using:

+	$this->getContainer()->get('filesystem');

+The method above is the method we prefer to use, and you should also.

 Below you can find all changes you should apply to make your module compatible with this release.
 Make sure you use the correct method to retrieve the container.

 #### SpoonFile::exists